 This paper studies the effects of a fully funded social security reform on welfare, efficiency and inequality in a dynastic, life-cycle general equilibrium model with endogenously imposed fertility decisions.

-When studying a social security reform, there are several important assumptions featured in the models that are crucial and give contradictory results to the analysis.
+Models that study a social security reform feature assumptions that lead to very different results of the analysis.
 One stream of the literature is represented by the pure life-cycle models with heterogenous agents and exogenous fertility: Conesa and Krueger (1999), De Nardi et al. (1999), or Imrohoroglu et al. (1999), among others.
 These papers find that an elimination of social security brings large welfare, aggregate and distributional effects.
 They report important general equilibrium effects coming from a huge, around 30% increase of the capital stock in the fully funded steady state.
-In these models, agents are generally better off in the new steady state but the cost of a transition could be prohibitively high.
+In these models, agents are generally better off in the new steady state but the cost of a transition could be prohibitively high.1

-Many papers, however, have explored a relationship between fertility rate and the social security size.
+Many papers, however, have explored the relationship between fertility rate and social security size.
 In such models the motivation for having children is 'parental altruism' or 'old-age security'.
-In the first one, utility of children is a part of parents' utility (see the seminal paper by Barro and Becker (1989)).
-In the 'old age security' models (also the 'children as investment' in Boldrin and Jones (2002) or Nishimura and Zhang (1992)), consumption of parents is a part of children's utility.
+In the first one, the utility of children is a part of parents' utility (see the seminal paper by Barro and Becker (1989)).
+In the 'old age security' models (also 'children as investment' in Boldrin and Jones (2002) or Nishimura and Zhang (1992)), the consumption of parents is a part of childrens' utility.
 These two approaches have different qualitative and quantitative implications.
-Boldrin et al. (2005) show that 'old age security' models fit the empirical evidence much better than the ones of 'parental altruism'.
-That is, they explain about 50% of observed fertility decrease together with an increase in social security system across countries and over time.
-In their computational experiment, an increase in social security from 0 to 10% of GDP leads to an increase in the capital-output ratio from 2.2 to 2.4, a fall of consumption by 3%, and a reduction of TFR from 1.15 to $0.9.^2$ Thus, to study possible reform of social security it is important to endogenize fertility.
+Boldrin et al. (2005) show that 'old age security' models fit the empirical evidence much better than those of 'parental altruism'.
+That is, they explain about 50% of the observed fertility decrease together with an increase in the social security system across countries and over time.
+In their computational experiment, an increase in social security from 0 to 10% of GDP leads to an increase in the capital-output ratio from 2.2 to 2.4, a fall of consumption by 3%, and a reduction of TFR from 1.15 to 0.9.2 Thus, to study the possible reform of social security it is important to endogenize fertility.
 We assume, however, the more realistic assumption and the motivation for fertility in our model comes from a combination of these two approaches.